lit/lit-element/docs/_guide/styles.md

   </div>
 ```

-{% include project.html folder="docs/style/inherited2" openFile="my-element.js" %}
+{% include project.html folder="style/inherited2" openFile="my-element.js" %}

-## Consuming a LitElement component

-When you use a LitElement component, you can set styles from the main document by using its custom element tag as a selector.
+A LitElement component can be styled by using its custom element tag as a selector.
 For example:

 _index.html_